What Commissioners Will Be Looking for in High-Scoring Bids in 2026–2027

 3. Workforce evidence, not just workforce promises

 For Supported Living and Home Care especially, workforce capability will be a decisive scoring factor.
-Commissioners want hard evidence, including:
+Commissioners want evidence and deliverability, including:

 - Skills matrices showing competencies aligned to needs profiles